 MF 307 : Tuesday this week was definitely a Monday

 Tuesday this week felt like a Monday, complete with a few mishaps.
-I also talk about Star Trek Day, a new way to pitch literary agents, and keeping perspective.
+I also talk about an interesting way to pitch literary agents, and keeping your perspective in check.
 More at www.bemovingforward.com.

 Are you sure it was Tuesday because it sure felt like a Monday